-“Time in Type” an Important Consideration When Booking a Private Jet Charter
+Why “Time in Type” is Important When Booking a Private Jet

 Pilots often pride themselves on the number of total hours in their logbook, and the many types of aircraft they’ve flown.
-That doesn’t necessarily mean they’re equally well-versed with the operational nuances of every aircraft in their logbook, however, which is just one reason why “Time in Type” is an important safety criterion when choosing the right aircraft and flight crew for your charter flight needs.
+That doesn’t necessarily mean they’re equally well-versed with the operational nuances of every aircraft in their logbook.
+That’s why “time in type” is an important safety factor when choosing the right aircraft and flight crew for your charter flight needs.

-Just as you’d expect, Time in Type refers to the number of hours a pilot has at the controls of a particular type of aircraft.
-It’s easy to understand why a pilot with 500 hours “in type” is generally preferable to a pilot with just 50 hours; the higher-time pilot brings that much more experience in operating the aircraft, with a greater understanding of that type’s flight deck layout, takeoff and landing performance and maneuvering capabilities.
+Just as you’d expect, time in type refers to the number of hours a pilot has at the controls of a particular type of aircraft.
+It’s easy to understand why a pilot with 500 hours “in type” is generally preferable to a pilot with just 50 hours.
+The pilot that has more hours flown in that specific aircraft has much more experience and a greater understanding of that type’s flight deck layout, takeoff and landing performance and maneuvering capabilities.

-This level of tangible, real-world experience in a specific aircraft type is also advantageous when considering factors such as flight planning and maximizing efficiency while also maintaining operational safety.
+This level of tangible experience in a specific aircraft type is also useful when considering factors such as flight planning and maximizing efficiency while also maintaining operational safety.
 Of course, it’s also important that flight crews know precisely how an aircraft will respond and what to expect in the event of an emergency situation – knowledge that can only really come with actual time at the controls.

 Type Ratings are Specific to Aircraft Manufacturer, Model, and Series

-These type ratings are specific to the aircraft manufacturer, model, and even series, so that a pilot rated in a Dassault Falcon 50 is not permitted to fly a Gulfstream G500 without also going through the appropriate training for the Gulfstream.
-Pilots may be rated to fly several aircraft types, but it’s Time in Type that presents the best overall picture of their familiarity and experience in a particular aircraft.
+These type ratings are specific to the aircraft manufacturer, model, and even series.
+So a pilot rated in a Dassault Falcon 50 is not permitted to fly a Gulfstream G500 without also going through the appropriate training for the Gulfstream.
+Pilots may be rated to fly several aircraft types, but it’s time in type that presents the best overall picture of their experience in a particular aircraft.

 In short, there really is no substitute for experience – but it should be first-hand, type-specific experience, and not merely numbers in a logbook.
-Be sure to inquire about the flight crew’s Time in Type when arranging your next private jet charter experience.
+Be sure to inquire about the flight crew’s time in type when arranging your next private jet charter.